 Why is Toddler Talk Important?

 One study I read recently stated that almost 8% of U.S. Children have a communication disorder.
-You know how communication (speech) disorders are treated?
-Therapy.
-You know what therapy is, right? …Practice.
+Do you know how communication (speech) disorders are treated?

-Being intentional to teach your toddler to speak real sounds and words, in the correct way, from the very start, will go a long way in their speech (and brain) development!
+Being intentional to teach your toddler to speak real sounds and words correctly from the very start will go a long way in their speech (and brain) development.

 A few weeks ago, my 3-year-old was walking by and said, “Mommy, I just STINKIN’ love you!!!”
 I was immediately thrown into a fit of laughter.
-I was also filled with humility and gratitude at the impact my words and training are having!
-You see, I say silly things… a lot!
+I was also filled with humility and gratitude at the impact my words and training are having.

 All 4 of my kids have adopted some characteristic of the way I talk.
 Truth be told, they have all taken on many of my speech habits.
 However, this youngest of mine has a full-on Mommy mouth!